ansible-community/ansible-vault/README.md

 Sorry, there is no planned support at the moment for Windows.

+## Warning

+By default, this role may restart `vault` service when played (when there's a configuration change, OS Packages installed/updated)

+When there's no auto-unseal setup on your cluster, the restart may lead to a situation where all Vault instances will be sealed and your cluster will be down.

+To avoid this situation, the service restart by the playbook can be disabled by using the `vault_service_restart` role variable.

+Setting this `vault_service_restart` to `false` will disable the `vault` service restart by the playbook.
+You may have to restart the service manually to load any new configuration deployed.

 ## Role Variables

 The role defines variables in `defaults/main.yml`: